 A list of helpful Korean resources wouldn’t be complete without OptiLingo.
 This scientifically proven language learning program takes you to fluency rapidly.
 You’ll start speaking on the first day.
-OptiLingo’s Guided Immersion is the method that has helped thousands of language learners reach proficiency.
+OptiLingo’s method has helped thousands of language learners reach proficiency.
 This proven technique presents high-frequency phrases in a stress-free environment, so you’ll know how the natives speak.
 This is why OptiLingo is the best Korean language program.

 When you’re not using the program, OptiLingo’s blog offers great content.
 Discover Korean culture, get tips and tricks for studying, and read about the benefits of language learning.